opnfv/daisy/docs/release/configguide/installerconfig.rst

 Abstract
 ========

-This document compiles the release notes for the E 1.0 release of OPNFV when using Daisy as a deployment tool.
+This document compiles the release notes for the Euphrates release of OPNFV when using Daisy as a deployment tool.